Admission Office Coronavirus Information

 We also don’t use high school grades for placement in PLU math or foreign language classes (we have our own placement assessments for you to complete) , so a Pass grade will not impact your placement in those courses.

-The SAT or ACT test I was planning on taking this spring has been cancelled.
+I couldn't take the SAT or ACT test I was planning on taking because it was cancelled.

 PLU is a test optional school.
-If you can’t take your SAT or ACT test this spring it won’t hinder your ability to apply now or in the future.
+If you weren’t able to take the SAT or ACT test it won’t hinder your ability to apply now or in the future.

 AP, IB, and Cambridge Credits